-FileMaker Mobile 8
+FileMaker Mobile 8 full review

 At first glance, it looks as though FileMaker Mobile 8 CD might be the only four-platform CD Mac users can get for under £50, containing as it does application for Mac, PC, Palm OS and Pocket PC devices.
 But for Mac users the only option for data portability is a Palm OS PDA.

 Installation is straightforward.
 A helper application is installed onto your Mac.
 In among the folders are the installation files for a Palm OS device, which you’ll need to install yourself using PDA synchronisation software.
 Once installed, fire up the helper app, select the FileMaker databases that you want to sync to the PDA, switch to your synchronisation software, and activate the FileMaker Mobile conduit.
 Finally, press the hot-sync button on the Palm and, with any luck, the data is synced between the FP7 files on your Mac and Mobile’s PDB files on your Palm.
 Once the databases are installed and synced to your Palm you can view them as a list, or as individual records.
 Any changes made can be copied back to your Mac the next time you sync.